ana-albergaria/LAPR2-ISEP/docs/SprintB/US_10/US10_CreateCategorizeParameter.md

 **From the specifications document:**

 > "Blood tests are frequently characterized by measuring several parameters which for presentation/reporting purposes are organized by categories.
-For example, parameters such as the number of Red Blood Cells (RBC), White Blood Cells (WBC) and Platelets (PLT) are usually presented under the blood count (Hemogram) category"
+For example, parameters such as the number of Red Blood Cells (RBC), White Blood Cells (WBC) and Platelets (PLT) are usually presented under the blood count (Hemogram) category."

+> “Regardless, such tests rely on measuring one or more parameters that can be grouped/organized by categories.”

 > "Covid tests are characterized by measuring a single parameter stating whether it is a positive or a negative result"

-> "tests rely on measuring one or more parameters that can be grouped/organized by categories"